krystiangaleczka-tech/beauty_salonappRN/user_rules.md

-ALWAYS PROVIDE CLEAN SHORT CODE AND USE MCP WHEN POSSIBLE
+ALWAYS PROVIDE CLEAN SHORT SIMPLE CODE AND USE MCP WHEN POSSIBLE

 Guidelines for organizing and tracking project progress using markdown task lists.
 Follow these guidelines: